murex/Dev-Interview-Preparation/README.md

 3. Algorithms

 Based on that, we advise you to focus on the sections corresponding to your interview type.

+This is how to best use these resources to your advantage during the Technical Test and the Technical Interview, so please take the time to follow the below steps before applying:

+1. Select a programming language (C++ or Java) that you want to use for your technical evaluations
+2. Navigate to the outline of the required material corresponding to the programming language that you selected
+3. Make sure to study all the topics in the outline from resources that you can find (websites, books, etc...)
+4. Some websites are provided for you where you can start looking for this material
+5. Make sure to practice as much as possible by reviewing the theoretical concepts and also by solving coding exercises
+6. Once you are done with the above and once you are satisfied that you can solve coding questions at a good pace, then you can apply to sit for the technical test and the technical interview

 ## Learning Content